fassko/fassko.github.io/Content/blog/swiftui-text-in-circle.md

 ---
 date: 2021-01-24 00:00
 title: How to show text inside a circle with SwiftUI
-description: This time, we will check out several ways to show a text label inside a circle using SwiftUI.
+description: This time, we will look at several ways to show a text label inside a circle using SwiftUI.
 We will dig deeper into three different ways using the `ZStack` view and `.background` and `.overlay` modifiers.
 As a small bonus, we will check out how to present a text label over a circle using the `.clipShape` modifier.
 tags: swift, circle, ios, swiftui, images
 ---

-This time, we will check out a couple of ways to show a text label inside a circle using SwiftUI.
+This time, we will look at a couple of ways to show a text label inside a circle using SwiftUI.
 We will dig deeper into three different ways using the `ZStack` view, `.background` and `.overlay` modifiers.
 In the end, as a small bonus, we will check out how to present a text label over a circle using the `.clipShape` modifier.

-Our end goal what we want to achieve something like this:
+Our end goal is something like this:

 ![Text inside a circle](/assets/text-inside-circle-swiftui/text-inside-circle-swiftui.png)